Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Conditional stability and basic building blocks

 In turn, a nontrivial basic building block is biholomorphic to $\CC$ if the parities of $\vert I\vert$ and $d$ coincide.
-We will group these in pairs corresponding to partitions $I\sqcup I' = \{1,2,3,4\}$ of even and odd type, as those pairs are in bijective correspondence with interior semi-stability walls, and will be the basis to the classification of interior wall-crossing.
+It is convenient to group these in pairs corresponding to partitions $I\sqcup I' = \{1,2,3,4\}$ of even and odd type, as those pairs are in bijective correspondence with interior semi-stability walls.
+This will be the basis to the classification of interior wall-crossing.
 The resulting pairs are